yiisoft/test-support/docs/en/README.md

 The `SimpleCacheActionLogger` class is a decorator for `SimpleCacheInterface`.
 It remembers all cache calls even if they are invalid such as when the key contains invalid characters, or is not a string at all.

-Use decorator when it's not enough to test the cache state before and after code execution.
+Use the decorator when it is not enough to test the cache state before and after code execution.
-For example, when the testing service supposed to resend the value to the cache after the first failed attempt.
+For example, when the testing service is supposed to resend the value to the cache after the first failed attempt.

 ```php
 use Yiisoft\Test\Support\SimpleCache;